programmfabrik/fylr-helm/charts/fylr/README.md

   enabled: false
 ```

-## Minimal indexer and databse pods
+## Minimal indexer and database pods

 * minimal elasticsearch pods
-* minimal postgres pods, uses a different Helm chart (PostgreSQL without high availability by bitname)
+* minimal postgres pods, uses a different Helm chart (PostgreSQL without high availability by bitnami)
-* uses only default local storage (for testing other aspects of the helm chart)
+* uses only default local storage (viable for testing other aspects of the helm chart)

 To use this variant, include this in your `values.yaml`: